 In ‘Oppenheimer,’ Christopher Nolan builds a thrilling, serious blockbuster for adults

-NEW YORK (AP) — Christopher Nolan has never been one to take the easy or straightforward route while making a movie.
+NEW YORK (AP) — Christopher Nolan has never been one to take the easy or straightforward route.

-He shoots on large-format film with large, cumbersome cameras to get the best possible cinematic image.
-He prefers practical effects over computer-generated ones and real locations over soundstages — even when that means recreating an atomic explosion in the harsh winds of the New Mexico desert in the middle of the night for “Oppenheimer,” out July 21.
+He shoots on large-format film with cumbersome cameras.
+He prefers practical effects and real locations — even when that means recreating an atomic explosion in the harsh winds of the New Mexico desert for “Oppenheimer,” out July 21.

 Though, despite internet rumors, they did not detonate an actual nuclear weapon.

-And as for the biography that inspired his newest film, Kai Bird and Martin J. Sherwin’s riveting, linear narrative “American Prometheus” was simply the starting point from which Nolan crafted a beguiling labyrinth of suspense and drama.
+And as for the biography that inspired his newest film, Kai Bird and Martin J. Sherwin’s “American Prometheus” was simply the starting point from which Nolan crafted a beguiling labyrinth of suspense and drama.

-It’s why, in his two decades working in Hollywood, Nolan has become a franchise unto himself — the rare auteur writer-director who makes films that are both intellectually stimulating and commercial, accounting for more than $5 billion in box office receipts.
-That combination is part of the reason why he’s able to attract Oscar winners and movie stars not just to headline his films, but also to turn out for just a scene or two.
+It’s why Nolan has become a franchise unto himself — the rare auteur writer-director who makes films that are both intellectually stimulating and commercial, accounting for more than $5 billion in box office receipts.
+That’s part of the reason why he’s able to attract Oscar winners and movie stars not just to headline his films, but also to turn out for just a scene or two.

 “We’ve all been so intoxicated by his films,” said Emily Blunt, who plays J. Robert Oppenheimer’s wife, Kitty.
 “That exploration of huge themes in an entertaining way doesn’t happen.
 It just doesn’t happen.
 That depth, the depth of the material, and yet on this massive epic scale.”

 In the vast and complex story of the brilliant theoretical physicist who oversaw the Manhattan Project and the development of the atomic bomb during World War II, Nolan saw exciting possibilities to play with genre and form.
-There was the race to develop it before the Germans did, espionage, romance, domestic turmoil, a courtroom drama, bruised egos, political machinations, communist panic, and the burden of having created something that could destroy the world.
+There was the race to develop it, espionage, romance, a courtroom drama, bruised egos, communist panic, and the burden of having created something that could destroy the world.

-And then there was the man himself, beloved by most but hated by enough, who, after achieving icon status in American society, saw his reputation and sense of self annihilated by the very institutions that built him.
+And then there was the man himself, who, after achieving American icon status, saw his reputation and sense of self annihilated by the very institutions that built him.

-“It’s such an ambitious story to tell,” said Matt Damon, who plays Gen. Leslie Groves Jr. “Reading the script, I had the same feeling I had when I read ‘Interstellar,’ which was: ‘This is great.
+“It’s such an ambitious story to tell,” said Matt Damon.
+“Reading the script, I had the same feeling I had when I read ‘Interstellar,’ which was: ‘This is great.
 How the hell is he going to do this?’”

-It’s not so disconnected from Nolan’s other films, either.
-As critic Tom Shone noted in his book about the director, “Looked at one way, Nolan’s films are all allegories of men who first find their salvation in structure only to find themselves betrayed or engulfed by it.”

-Nolan turned to Cillian Murphy to take on the gargantuan task of portraying Oppenheimer.
-Murphy had already acted in five Nolan films, including the Batman trilogy, “Dunkirk” and “Inception,” but this would be his first time as a lead — something he had secretly pined for.
+Nolan turned to Cillian Murphy to portray Oppenheimer.
+Murphy had already acted in five Nolan films, but this would be his first time as a lead — something he had secretly pined for.

-“You feel a responsibility, but then a great hunger and excitement to try and do it, to see where you can get,” said Murphy, who prepped extensively for six months before filming, working closely with Nolan throughout.
+“You feel a responsibility, but then a great hunger and excitement to try and do it, to see where you can get,” said Murphy, who prepped extensively for six months.
 “It was an awful lot of work, but I loved it.
 There is this kind of frisson, this energy when you’re on a Chris Nolan set about the potential for what you’re going to achieve.”

-It would be an all-consuming role that would require some physical transformation to approximate that famously thin silhouette.
+It would be an all-consuming role requiring some physical transformation to approximate that famously thin silhouette.
 A complex, contradictory figure, Oppenheimer emerged from a somewhat awkward youth to become a renaissance man who seemed to carry equal passion for the Bhagavad Gita, Proust, physics, languages, New Mexico, philosophical questions about disarmament and the perfectly mixed martini.
-But Murphy knew he was in safe hands with Nolan.
+But Murphy knew he was in safe hands.

-“Oppenheimer” is Nolan’s first R-rated film since 2002’s “Insomnia,” which after years of working exclusively in PG-13, he’s comfortable with.
+“Oppenheimer” is Nolan’s first R-rated film since 2002’s “Insomnia.”
 It fits the gravity of the material.

 “We’re dealing with the most serious and adult story you could imagine — very important, dramatic events that changed the world and defined the world we live in today,” Nolan said.
 “You don’t want to compromise in any way.”

-When it came to recreating the Trinity test, Oppenheimer’s chosen name for the first nuclear detonation, art and life blended in a visceral way.
+When it came to recreating the Trinity test, the first nuclear detonation, art and life blended in a visceral way.

 “We wanted to put the audience there in that bunker,” Nolan said.
 “That meant really trying to make these things as beautiful and frightening and awe inspiring as they would have been to the people at the time.”